domnantas/gilded-rose/README.md

 Next, `updateQuality` name violates single responsibility principle, because it is not only updates the quality, but also decrements the `sellIn` value.
 I have renamed it to `advanceDay` to better describe its purpose.
 I have also extracted each item quality update to separate methods.
 During this I have discovered an edge case – when Aged Brie had a `quality` of 49 and `sellIn` of 0 or lower, its quality would increase to 51.
 I have added a unit test for this case and fixed it.

 I have replaced `for` with `forEach` and `if` statements with `switch`.
 I find it a bit easier to understand.
 I have then extracted clamping functions to methods and special item names to constants.

+At this point I believe the refactoring is complete, the code is more readable, it is well-tested, and easy to extend.